adrianolszewski/model-based-testing-hypotheses/Tests/Mann-Whitney (-Wilcoxon).md

 The situation complicates when we want to extend comparisons to numeric continuous data.
 The ordinal logistic regression can easily handle numerical data, treating them like classes, and esitmating as many intercepts as many unique values exist.

 But it won't go so smoothly.
 For some distributions the procedure may fail to converge, regardless of the implementation, under the alternative hypothesis.
-Adding just a little value to certain parameters (e.g. 0.01 to the mean parameter) may solve the problem.
+Shifting mean in one gruop just by a little (e.g. 0.01) may solve the problem while not affecting the interpretation of the test.

 Why is that we explained in file "readme.md".
 Briefly: the proportional-odds model assesses so-called stochastic superiority, which is probability that for a random pair of observations sampled from 2 groups {a1 ∈ A1, a2 ∈ A2}, a1 > a2.
 Now, if you have two numeric variables with non-overlapping empirical distributions, this will always hold, so the model won't be able to converge.